Wm. Max Miller,

 sets of Maatkare-Mutemhet, Masaharta, and Neskhons and has led investigators to surmise that the pilfering of all these

-Obviously, the people who ripped the
+Whoever they may have been, the individuals who ripped the

 their dirty work, indicating that they knew they would not be the last people to